TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Leptogenesis

 \item Scattering processes ($\Delta L=1 $), with the subscript indicating exchange via $s$- or $t$-channel:

 \item Scattering processes ($\Delta L=2 $) with the Majorana fermion $F$ as mediator:

 \end{itemize}

 Hereby, the subscript $s$($t$) depicts a corresponding $s$($t$)-channel exchange as indicated in Fig.~\ref{fig:LNVdiagrams}.
-In our analysis we generally neglect scattering processes with gauge bosons in order to avoid an unphysical logarithmic enhancement of $g^2 \ln(gT/m_N)$ that would not occur in a full thermal calculation at NLO.
+In our analysis, we generally neglect scattering processes with gauge bosons in order to avoid an unphysical logarithmic enhancement of $g^2 \ln(gT/m_N)$ that would not occur in a full thermal calculation at NLO.
 In principle, IR divergences would arise for a soft gauge boson.
 If regularized with a thermal mass, a logarithmic dependence ($g^2 \ln(gT/m_N)$) would remain.
-As was demonstrated in \cite{Salvio:2011sf} for the standard leptogenesis scenario with right-handed neutrinos, this logarithmic dependence would cancel, when including the corresponding thermal distribution of the gauge bosons in a thermal plasma.
+As was demonstrated in \cite{Salvio:2011sf} for the standard leptogenesis scenario with right-handed neutrinos, this logarithmic dependence would cancel when including the corresponding thermal distribution of the gauge bosons in a thermal plasma.
 This cancellation would, for instance, naturally occur in a calculation using the Closed Time Path formalism \cite{Garbrecht:2018mrp}.
-As the scattering processes can be generally seen as higher-order correction to the corresponding decays, it was recommended by \cite{Salvio:2011sf} not to take these problematic processes into account, as a regularization with a thermal mass would lead to bigger uncertainties than when directly neglecting those.
-As a similar behaviour is expected for the gauge scattering in our extended model (the dominant washout contribution arises from the inverse decay as will be discussed later in more detail), we neglect these processes also in our washout calculation.
+As the scattering processes can be generally seen as a higher-order correction to the corresponding decays, it was recommended by \cite{Salvio:2011sf} not to take these problematic processes into account, as a regularization with a thermal mass would lead to bigger uncertainties than when directly neglecting those.
+As a similar behavior is expected for the gauge scattering in our extended model (the dominant washout contribution arises from the inverse decay, as will be discussed later in more detail), we also neglect these processes in our washout calculation.
 Following the same argumentation, we also neglect the scattering with light quarks that would give rise to IR divergences in the standard leptogenesis scenario.
 As IR divergences do not appear in the quark scattering in our extended model set-up due to the massive scalar $S$ in the propagator (cp.
-Fig.~\ref{fig:LNVdiagrams} (a)-(c)), we systematically include these scattering processes in our washout calculation.\\
+Fig.~\ref{fig:LNVdiagrams} (a)-(c)), we systematically include these scattering processes in our washout calculation.
+In follow-up work, it would be desirable to include these kinds of processes consistently via a non-equilibrium approach in quantum field theory, such as the closed-time path formalism \cite{Garbrecht:2018mrp} or an effective approach as suggested in \cite{Blazek:2021gmw, Blazek:2022azr}.
+Given that these processes are expected to lead to more washout, our results can be interpreted as conservative with respect to the washout strength.\\